How to Convert Google Slides to PowerPoint Presentations on Export

 1. Export Google Slides to PowerPoint

 The conversion takes place quickly and automatically.
-When it is complete, what happens next depends on the browser you're using.
+When it's complete, what happens next depends on your browser.

-If you're working in Chrome browser you'll see the converted file in the lower left corner of the screen.
+If you're working in the Chrome browser, you'll see the converted file in the lower left corner of the screen.
 Click on the up arrow next to the file name.

 You'll see three options: